 The existence of this barrier can be demonstrated for this project on two grounds.

 Firstly, the project activity would not have occurred without the CDM because beneficiary households cannot afford the bio-digester units without the 73% cost subsidy provided by the CDM.
 This is demonstrated by the fact that the bio-digesters cost between 82% and 103%of the average annual household income in the project activity area.
-This calculation is based on survey findings (see Annex 3).
+This calculation is based on survey findings (see Appendix 5).
 Surveys identified that average annual income of households in the project area is around INR 25,468 whereas the 2 cubic metre and 3 cubic metre bio-digesters cost INR 20,899 and INR 26,219, respectively.
-The prohibitive cost of the bio-digesters is substantiated by the fact that nearly all of the biogas systems that have been installed to date have been paid for by the government subsidy programme and almost all biogas plants owners are basically farmers with an average annual income of INR 49,640 this is shown in the “Evaluation Study On National Project on Biogas Development” (see Source 11, Annex 5).
+The prohibitive cost of the bio-digesters is substantiated by the fact that nearly all of the biogas systems that have been installed to date have been paid for by the government subsidy programme and almost all biogas plants owners are basically farmers with an average annual income of INR 49,640 this is shown in the “Evaluation Study On National Project on Biogas Development” (see Source 11, Appendix 7).
 That is consistent with the EB39 Annex10, according to which investment barrier can be demonstrated by showing that similar activities have only been implemented with grants or other non-commercial finance terms.

 Secondly, EB35 Annex 34 provides an example of the Access to finance barrier as being able to demonstrate that the project activity could not access appropriate capital without consideration of CDM revenues.
 This is true for the project.
 The PP was not able to approach any financial institute since they have insufficient assets to secure any finance and there is no income stream generated by the Project Activity.
 It would not be credible for any approach to have been made for capital finance without any CDM revenue.
-The PP identified CH4NGE as a source of capital but this was contingent upon validation of the project as it was only able to attain a finance agreement from CH4NGE because of its ability to generate CER income.
+The PP identified CH4NGE as a source of capital but this was contingent upon validation of the project as it was only able to attain a finance agreement from CH4NGE because of its ability to generate GS VER income.
 This is evident from a letter that has been supplied by CH4NGE to the validator which demonstrated that the provision of funding was contingent upon validation of the project.

-The following extracts from the Agreement between CH4NGE and S K G Sangha further demonstrate that CH4NGE is providing finance in return for the Offsets (CERs).
+The following extracts from the Agreement between CH4NGE and S K G Sangha further demonstrate that CH4NGE is providing finance in return for the Offsets (GS VERs).

 7. CH4NGE's Obligations